sweattep/ancient_quotes/README.md

 >the singers in front, the musicians last, between them virgins playing tambourines:

+>Better to be lowly and have a servant than to play the great man and lack bread.

+>One pretends to be rich, yet has nothing; another pretends to be poor, yet has great wealth.

 >Sons of men, how long will you obscure my honor, love emptiness and seek lies: forever?

 >Because the sentence against an evil deed is not executed speedily, the heart of the children of man is fully set to do evil.